-If the plan has not terminated, benefits are adjusted after retirement.
+Retirement benefits are adjusted after retirement.
 Benefit adjustments occur on July 1 every year.
 There are two different COLAs - one is applied to benefits earned (accrued) prior to February 1, 1997, and the other is applied to benefits earned after January 31, 1997.
 These amounts are determined prior to the payment of the first COLA and are fixed for as long as COLA payments are made.